-Nama Attribute Relationship to the Company
+Name Name Attribute Relationship to the Company

-Name Aurioute a b с d e f g h i j k 1 m
+IName Aurioute а b c d e f g h i j k 1 m

 Masaya Ishida From another company \triangle

 Gan Matsui Lawyer

-- Categories for "Relationship with the Company" - "O" when the director presently falls or has recently fallen under the category; - " \triangle " when the director fell under the category in the past - "•" when a close relative of the director presently falls or has recently fallen under the category; - "A" when a close relative of the director fell under the category in the past - a.
-Executive of the Company or its subsidiaries - b.
-Non-executive director or accounting advisor of the Company or its subsidiaries - c.
-Non-executive director or executive of a parent company of the Company - d.
-Audit & Supervisory Board Members of a parent company of the Company - e.
-Executive of a fellow subsidiary company of the Company - f.
-A party whose major client or supplier is the Company or an executive thereof - g.
-Major client or supplier of the Company or an executive thereof - h.
-Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as an Audit & Supervisory Board Member - i.
-Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a legal entity) - j.
-Executive of a client or supplier company of the Company (which does not correspond to any off, g, or h) (the Audit & Supervisory Board Member himself/herself only) - k.
-Executive of a company, between which and the Company outside directors/Audit & Supervisory Board Members are mutually appointed (the Audit & Supervisory Board Member himself/herself only) - l.
-Executive of a company or organization that receives a donation from the Company (the Audit & Supervisory Board Member himself/herself only) - m.
-Others
+Categories for "Relationship with the Company"

+"O" when the director presently falls or has recently fallen under the category;

+" \triangle " when the director fell under the category in the past b.
+Non-executive director or accounting advisor of the Company or its subsidiaries c.
+Non-executive director or executive of a parent company of the Company d.
+Audit & Supervisory Board Members of a parent company of the Company e.
+Executive of a fellow subsidiary company of the Company f.
+A party whose major client or supplier is the Company or an executive thereof g.
+Major client or supplier of the Company or an executive thereof h.
+Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as an Audit & Supervisory Board Member i.
+Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a legal entity)